Vicellken/holothurian-YOLOv8/README.md

-# Developing subtidal detection of holothurians in turbid subtidal marine habitats using photodetection and deep learning
+# Automated detection of sea cucumbers in turbid subtidal marine habitats: an explainable approach

-Towards explainable holothurian detection with YOLOv8 across various turbid submarine habitats
+Developing subtidal detection of holothurians in turbid subtidal marine habitats using photodetection and deep learning

 ## Setup environment